tobus3000/adsb_tar1090_sensor/README.md

 ### Step 4 (optional)

-Go to "Settings" -> "Devices & services" -> click the "ADS-B tar1090 Service" integration.
+Go to "Settings" -> "Devices & services" -> click the "ADS-B tar1090 Sensor" integration.
 Click the "Configure" button to set the sensor up for your needs.